Skip Ribbon Commands

 The VCAA Data Service is the primary portal for schools to access NAPLAN results.
 Schools will be notified when they can access the VCAA Data Service including NAPLAN 2024 results.

 The VCAA Data Service includes a range of reports incorporating student item and achievement level, group, strand, and testlet summary reports, a writing criteria and student response report, a school overview report incorporating the proficiency standards, and a NAPLAN data extract.
+In 2024, the Five Year Trend report will be reinstated, and schools will once again have the ability to see summary results in the form of box-and-whisker plots for students in Years 3,5,7 and 9 in areas of Reading, Writing, Spelling, Grammar and Punctuation, and Numeracy.

 Growth reports that have previously been released via the VCAA Data Service will not be available this year due to the reporting reforms and the new NAPLAN scale and time series introduced in 2023.
 Historical growth reports for all NAPLAN tests up until 2021 are still available, excluding data for 2020 due to the cancellation of NAPLAN testing that year.
 New growth reports are being developed and are expected to be released to schools in 2025.
-It is expected that the Five Year Trend report will be added back to the VCAA Data Service this year.

 How do schools access the VCAA Data Service?